“Acts have their being in the witness. Without him who can speak of it? In the end one could even say that the act is nothing, the witness all"

 Asia continues to nurture me as I search for the sublime and the inevitable links to past worlds that my interactions invoke.

-Over time this region has defined me; my pictures are my story; they are who I am.
+Over time this region has defined me.

 Without the witness, who can speak of it?